pottendo/pottendo-SK64-network/README_network.md

 ## Introduction
 The main goal of this fork of Sidekick64 is to find out if it is possible to use the network capabilities of a Raspberry Pi in parallel with the emulation modes of Sidekick64 without meddling too much with any timings needed for reliably emulating C64 carts.
 Further goals were for me to learn how to use the Circle bare metal framework and to learn how Sidekick64 does its magic by trying to understand its source code.

-Once network features were squeezed into the "clockwork" of Sidekick64 without disturbing it too much, I have started to add some network features to make use of the newly gained network capabilities.
+Once network features were squeezed into the "clockwork" of Sidekick64 without disturbing it too much, I started to add some network features to make use of the newly gained network capabilities.
 ## Summary: Network features in a nutshell
 Currently the following network related features are offered by the experimental Sidekick64 network kernel:
 * Join your network, obtain IP address and stuff via DHCP (mandatory)
 * Both cable based LAN (RPI 3B+ only) and WLAN are possible but require their own kernel images.
 There is one kernel image for WLAN and one image for cable based ethernet.
 * WLAN-Kernel: Store WLAN SSID and passphrase in configuration file on SD card
 * System date and time will be set via NTP (UTC)
-* A network connection can be established by the user via keypress from the Sidekick menu when needed or can be configured to be automatically done during each boot of Sidekick64.
+* A network connection can be established by the user via keypress at the Sidekick menu when needed or can be configured to be automatically done at Sidekick64 boot.
 * Web interface
  	- A web interface can be activated for Sidekick64 that offers an upload form to other devices on the local network.
 This allows a Sidekick64 kernel update without removing the SD card or it allows to upload and launch PRGs, SIDs, CRTs, D64, BIN or the like remotely from a different machine.
- 	- The web interface can be reached via the IP address or by hostname "sidekick64" or a custom hostname
  	- The web interface can be reached via the IP address or by hostname (defaults to "sidekick64" if no custom hostname was configured)
 * Modem emulation
 	- Only compatible with terminal software in PRG format (CCGMS, etc.)
 	- Userport modem emulation is possible via a little hardware extension
 	- (highly experimental) Swiftlink emulation
 * Experimental SKTP browser
-	- Load screen content of C64 via HTTP or HTTPS via a simple binary protocol from a web application called "SKTP server".
+	- Load screen content to C64 via HTTP or HTTPS via a simple binary protocol from a web application called "SKTP server".
 	- Trigger download and launch of remote binary files like PRG, D64, SID, CRT, etc.
+	- Example apps:
-	- Example apps: Access CSDb web service and browse in and download stuff from CSDb.
-Access to RSS-Feeds.
+        - Browse and download stuff from CSDb via webservice provided by CSDb.
+        - Access to RSS-Feeds.
 * Changes to the Sidekick64 menu
 	- Added network menu page entry to main menu (open with key @, also allow access to with subpages "SKTP browser" and System information
 	- Added SKTP browser: ....
 Control screen content and user key presses remotely via "SKTP server" (HTTP server with web application).
 Ability to download, launch and save files fetched via HTTP(S): PRG, SID, CRT, D64
-	- Added system information page: Allows to see the current CPU temperature, basic network connection information and also meta info like date and time and information about the Sidekick64 kernel running
+	- Added system information page: Allows to see the current RPi CPU temperature, basic network connection information and also meta info like date and time and information about the Sidekick64 kernel running
 * Outlook: Sidekick264 network support is also implemented in a highly experimental state.
 Due to the many variants that have to be tested Sidekick264 network has not been tested a lot.

 ## Joining a network
 ### Basics
 Sidekick64 can connect to a local area network as long as a DHCP server is present on the network that provides Sidekick64 with an IP address and DNS server.
 In case of WLAN the SSID and passphrase are stored in an unencrypted text file on the SD card.
-The default hostname of a Sidekick64 is "sidekick64" - this can be changed - see section configuration parameters for details.
+The default hostname of a Sidekick64 is "sidekick64" - this can be changed - see section [Configuration parameters](#configuration-parameters) for details.
 On a successful connect, the date and time will be set automatically via NTP (at the moment this information is not readable for C64 applications but it is accessible in the Sidekick64 menu).
 The time zone will still most likely be incorrect so that the time is displayed a couple of hours of your local time.
 (A configurable offset needs to be implemented at some point and daylight saving times are to be considered then too.)

 ### Network on demand
 The Sidekick64 kernel with network features doesn't force the user to always activate the network.
 Establishing a network connection on Sidekick64 means that the user has to wait for a couple of seconds until all the steps necessary - including turning on the USB stack - are finished.
-Besides the waiting time, an active network will currently lead to a higher CPU temperature and energy consumption of the Raspberry Pi (discussed in detail in the hardware section above).
+Besides the waiting time, an active network will currently lead to a higher CPU temperature and energy consumption of the Raspberry Pi (discussed in detail in the [hardware section](#usb-stack-power-consumption-and-cpu-temperature) below).

 Additionally, a user might not need network connectivity with Sidekick64 on a daily basis.
-Because of this it seems to make sense to make the network connection optional and offer a way to activate the network connection interactively and on demand through the Sidekick64 menu.
+Because of this it seemed to make sense to make the network connection optional and offer a way to activate the network connection on demand at the Sidekick64 menu.
 This means that network only has to be turned on when it is really needed and wanted.

 ### Network on boot
 On the other hand it also seemed to make sense to offer a configuration option to always directly establish a network connection during boot time of Sidekick64 if desired.
-Therefore, a setting can be added to enforce network on boot - see section configuration parameters for details.
+Therefore, a setting can be added to enforce network on boot - see section [Configuration parameters](#configuration-parameters) for details.
 Enabling this will mean that the Sidekick64 will need several seconds longer to boot until it shows its normal menu screen on the C64.

 ## Web interface and web server
 One way to transfer files from a PC, tablet or smartphone to Sidekick64 is to use the web interface that is provided by the built-in webserver.
 The web interface allows to upload Sidekick64 kernel images (overwrites the current Sidekick kernel on SD card and reboots), PRG files, SID files, CRT files, D64 files or BIN files (C128 custom roms).
 The file types targeted at the C64/C128 platform will be launched directly via Sidekick64 after the upload is finished.

-The webserver can be launched manually from the Sidekick64 menu's network page by pressing "w" on the keyboard or it may also become active straight after a network connection is established by adding a configuration parameter - see section configuration parameters for details.
-Together with network on boot this might be helpful for developers who want to test their own cross-developed C64 software sending it from a PC over to Sidekick64 to be executed on the real machine.
+The webserver can be launched manually from the Sidekick64 menu's network page by pressing "w" on the keyboard or it may also become active straight after a network connection is established by adding a configuration parameter - see section [Configuration parameters](#configuration-parameters) for details.
+In combination with network on boot this might be helpful for developers who want to test their own cross-developed C64 software sending it from a PC over to Sidekick64 to be executed on the real machine.

 The web interface is currently only available unencrypted via HTTP (on port 80) and doesn't come with authentication or password protection.